Die schöne Müllerin: Narrative

 There are twenty songs in the cycle, around half in simple strophic form, and they move from cheerful optimism to despair and tragedy.

 At the beginning of the cycle, a young journeyman miller wanders happily through the countryside.
 He comes upon a brook, which he follows to a mill.
 He falls in love with the miller's beautiful daughter (the "Müllerin" of the title).
-She is out of his reach as he is only a journeyman.
+She is out of his reach, as he is only a journeyman.
 He tries to impress her, but her response seems tentative.
-The young man is soon supplanted in her affections by a hunter clad in green, the color of a ribbon he gave the girl.
-In his anguish, he experiences an obsession with the color green, then an extravagant death fantasy in which flowers sprout from his grave to express his undying love.
+The young man is soon supplanted in her affections by a hunter clad in green, the colour of a ribbon he gave the girl.
+In his anguish, he experiences an obsession with the colour green, then an extravagant death fantasy in which flowers sprout from his grave to express his undying love.
 (See Beethoven's "Adelaide" for a similar fantasy.)
 In the end, the young man despairs and presumably drowns himself in the brook.
 The last number is a lullaby sung by the brook.